 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 You can read for more info.

 In this post I’m going to cover the dos and don’ts of feeding chickens to keep them healthy.
 And I’ll go over the different types of feed available.
 Then I’ll go over some things not to give your birds as well as some things that are OK in moderation.
-Because, chickens are omnivores, and they love to eat just about anything.
+Because our backyard birds are omnivores, and they love to eat just about anything.

 - Chick Starter for healthy chicks